mariru/structured_embeddings/dat/README.md

-## Instructions for data preprocessing for structured Bernoulli embeddings.
+## Instructions for Data Preprocessing for Structured Embeddings

 Preprocess the data with 4 simple steps described below.
 Depending on how large your data is, you should set aside ca. 20 minutes for these preprocessing steps.

 The goal of preprocessing is to truncate the vocabulary, remove all the words that are not in the vocabulary and then put the text into numpy arrays.
 Then we split the data into training validation and test set and compute statistics of the data that we need to use in the algorithm (e.g the number of words in each group, and the names of the groups).